facebook/react-native-website/website/blog/2019-03-07-releasing-react-native-059.md

 ![source of the `metro.config.js` file in the 0.59 template, demonstrating where to enable `inlineRequires`](/react-native/blog/assets/inline-requires.png)

 We need the community to let us know how it works before we turn it on by default.
-When you upgrade to 0.59, there will be a new `metro.config.js` file; flip the `inlineRequires` and `experimentalImportSupport` options and give us [your feedback](https://twitter.com/hashtag/inline-requires)!
+When you upgrade to 0.59, there will be a new `metro.config.js` file; flip the options to true and give us [your feedback](https://twitter.com/hashtag/inline-requires)!
 Read more about inline requires [in the performance docs](https://facebook.github.io/react-native/docs/0.56/performance#inline-requires) to benchmark your app.

 ## 🚅 Lean core is underway